Selkirk Loop Epic Tour

 Once at our hotel, you’ll find your luggage, (delivered earlier by the WomanTours van and trailer), check in to your room, and meet your roommate.
 You'll rotate roommates every time we change lodging, unless you've requested a specific roommate or the upgrade for a single room.
 There's time to shower before dinner and perhaps take a dip in the hotel pool.

 Little Pend Oreille & Kootenai National Wildlife Refuges

 Kootenay Lake Ferry

-Most of our hotels are chains, such as Best Westerns or Comfort Inns, and most of us will be in double occupancy rooms.
-We rotate roommates every night, unless you’ve requested a specific roommate or to upgrade to a single room.
-There will be time to shower before dinner and perhaps take a dip in a hotel hot tub.
+Most of our hotels are chains, such as Best Westerns or Holiday Inns, and most of us will be in double occupancy rooms.

 After dinner, our guide will hold a map meeting to discuss the highlights of the day and to go over the details of the next day’s route.